Skparab1/go/README.md

 # go
 A super fast url shortener in HTML and Js.
 Basically a scaled down version of [my old one](github.com/skparab1/js-url-shortener).
-Also has a ui to make redirects
+Also has a ui to make shortened urls,

 ## Much faster than old p5js one